MicrosoftDocs/customer-insights/ci-docs/data/data-unification-review.md

 When needed, [make changes to the unification settings](data-unification-update.md) and rerun the unified profile.

 > [!IMPORTANT]
-      > If data unification is not behaving as expected, please validate the results using this [troubleshooting guide](/troubleshoot/dynamics-365/customer-insights/data/profile-unification/troubleshoot-unification-results). s
+> If data unification is not behaving as expected, please validate the results using this [troubleshooting guide](/troubleshoot/dynamics-365/customer-insights/data/profile-unification/troubleshoot-unification-results).

 ## Next steps

 Configure [activities](activities.md), [enrichments](enrichment-manage.md), [relationships](relationships.md), or [measures](measures.md) to gain more insights about your customers.